Thailand-2025/travel-packing-guide/README.md

-# ✈️ Travel Packing Guide
+# ✈️ Thailand Travel Packing Guide 2025

 This project provides a mobile-optimised, colour-coded, and collapsible packing checklist for multi-traveller trips.
 Designed to visually track responsibilities and packing status across family members.